 - Muscle weakness

-Muscles within your digestive tract need enough water to contract properly in order to help you go to the bathroom.
+Digestive issue are also a common sign of dehydration (including in young children) because muscles within the digestive tract need enough water to contract properly in order to help you go to the bathroom.
 So either high or low levels of water and/or electrolytes can result in diarrhea, constipation, cramping or hemorrhoids.

 If dehydration progresses over a period of time, severe dehydration symptoms might be experienced, which can include: